hussainkazmi/energyDS/README.md

 Lecture 4 on optimal decision making shows how to use a battery-inverter system to optimise energy demand according to a given price for electricity usage.
 This is done using brute force (random) search, genetic algorithms and linear programming.
 The libraries we discuss include Deap and Pulp.

-The prerequisites folder is taken directly from an introductory course to Python programming.
+The prerequisites folder is taken directly from an introductory course to Python programming from Cambridge University.